 Similarly to the Service menu, many arcade games had hardware switches for arcade owners to modify certain parameters.
 These can be adjust by pressing the 'TAB' key to access the MAME menu, and select the 'Dip Switches' option.
 Here you can turn them on/off.

-libretro system dir/mame2003/ When high scores are saved, they are kept in:
+When high scores are saved, they are either stored as NVRAM data in

-MAME 2003 supports the MAME cheat engine, allowing you to use the 'TAB' menu to enable various in-game cheats.
-To active these, there is a supplementary file that you need to transfer to your Pi, called
+MAME 2003-Plus supports the MAME cheat engine, allowing you to use the MAME menu to enable various in-game cheats.
+To active these, there is a necessary supplementary file called

 cheat.dat.
 This file can be downloaded from the MAME 2003 'metadata' repository.
 Place